All rights reserved.

 None contested the halt.

-Haskell shouldered off his pack and chose a dry patch under an elm near the stream.
+Haskell shouldered off his pack, purchased from a town off the highway, along with a cloak and some camping gear, and chose a dry patch under an elm near the stream.
 The rest of the weary company unpacked their bedrolls, blankets, and provisions, each setting up camp where they thought best.
 With the woods pressing upon them, the company formed larger, more animated groups around fewer fires.
-All but the merchant, who screened himself with porters and his thin cook, who was tossing vegetables into a large pot.
+All but the merchant, who screened himself with porters and his thin cook, who was rough-cutting vegetables into a large pot.

-“Get that blasted canvas up, you toads--up, up!” the merchant shouted at his two liveried footmen, who struggled with ropes and a heavy wooden post.
+“Get that blasted canvas up, you toads—up, up!” the merchant shouted at two liveried footmen struggling with ropes and a heavy wooden post.
 “Captain Nedir!
 Come eat in my tent tonight,” the merchant called.

-Nedir held up his hands and shook his head as he moved down the road.
+Nedir held up his hands and shook his head as he moved further down the line.